 - identifying and making recommendations to the Board on potential candidates for the Board.

-More information on Diversity in the Group can be found below
+More information on Diversity in the Group can be found in the Corporate Social Responsibility Committee Report

 To provide effective governance over the Group's financial reporting processes.
 These include the internal audit function and external Auditor.
 The Committee maintains oversight of the Group's systems of internal control and risk management activities.